mrs-coder58/Deitel_Chapter03/README.md

 # Deitel Chapter 03 – Java Exercises

-This repository contains my solutions for Chapter 3 of Java How to Program (Deitel).
+This repository contains my solutions for **Chapter 3** of *Java How to Program (Deitel)*.
 I'm working through the book to improve my Java basics step by step.

 ## 📘 What's inside
-- Control statements: `if`, `if-else`, `switch`
-- Loops: `while`, `for`, `do-while`
+- Defining and calling methods
+- Method parameters and return values
+- Using `void` methods
-- Counter-controlled and sentinel-controlled repetition
+- Accessor (get) and mutator (set) methods
-- Nested control statements
+- Scope of variables
 - Basic problem-solving exercises

 ## 📂 Folder Structure